Quantum cohomology and toric minimal model programs: Introduction

-\begin{example} To connect with the notation in \cite{agv:gw}, \cite{cr:orb} (where one works with different Novikov fields) we work out the following examples. \begin{enumerate} \item {\rm (Stacky point)} Let $G = \C^\times$ act on $X = \C$ with weight two so that $X \qu G = \P(2)$.
-The inertia stack is the union of two copies of $\P(2)$ corresponding to the elements $\pm 1$ of $\Z_2$.
+\begin{example} To connect with the notation in \cite{agv:gw}, \cite{cr:orb} (where one works with different Novikov fields) consider the following examples. \begin{enumerate} \item {\rm (Stacky half-point)} Let $G = \C^\times$ act on $X = \C$ with weight two so that $X \qu G = \P(2)$.
+The inertia stack $I_{X \qu G}$ is the union of two copies of $\P(2)$ corresponding to the elements $\pm 1$ of $\Z_2$.
 Thus

-the sum of two copies of $\Lambda_\Q$, where $\theta_-$ is the additive generator of the twisted sector.
+the sum of two copies of $\Lambda$, where $\theta_-$ is the additive generator of the twisted sector.
 Representable morphisms from a stacky curve $C$ to $X \qu G = \P(2)$ correspond to double covers of the coarse moduli space $C$, with ramification at the stacky points.
 Since there is a unique double cover of the projective line with two ramification points (up to isomorphism) multiplication is given by $\theta_- \star_\omega \theta_- = 1 .$ \item {\rm (Teardrop orbifold)} Suppose that $G = \C^\times$ acts on $X = \C^2$ with weights $1,2$.
 Then $X \qu G = \P(1,2)$ is a weighted projective line, $QH_G(X) \cong \Lambda[\xi]$ is a polynomial ring in a single generator, while

 where $\theta_+$ is the point class in $H(X \qu G) \subset H(I_{X \qu G})$ and $\theta_-$ is the class of the fixed point set $X^{-1}/ \lan -1 \ran = \P(2)$ in the twisted sector.
-If we identify $H^G_2(X,\Q) \cong \Q$ corresponding to the dual of the Euler class of the representation with weight one then the fundamental class $H_2(X \qu G,\Q) \to H^G_2(X,\Q)$ has image $1/2$.
-The moduli space of twisted stable maps to $\P(1,2)$ of genus and class zero is then $\P(1,2)$ for no stacky points in the domain, or $\P(2)$, for two stacky points in the domain.
+Identify $H^G_2(X,\Q) \cong \Q$ corresponding to the dual of the Euler class of the representation with weight one.
+The fundamental class in $H_2(X \qu G,\Q) \cong H_2^G(X,\Q)$ then maps to $1/2$.
+The moduli space of twisted stable maps $u: C \to \P(1,2)$ of genus and class zero is either isomorphic to $\P(1,2)$ for no stacky points in the domain $C$, or isomorphic to $\P(2)$, for two stacky points in the domain $C$.
 Furthermore there is a unique (up to isomorphism) homology class $1/2$ twisted map with two smooth marked points and one stacky marked point with $\Z_2$ automorphism group.
-It follows that if we take the symplectic class $\omega$ to have area $1/2$ on the fundamental class then the quantum product is defined by
+It follows that if the symplectic class $\omega$ has area $1/2$ on the fundamental class of $\P(1,2)$ then the quantum product is defined by

 Thus after inverting $q^{1/2}$, the orbifold quantum cohomology is generated by $\theta_+$ with the relation $\theta_+^3 = q/4$. \end{enumerate} \end{example}